Introduction

 Instead of picking easy wins, look for bets with the best odds.
 This helps you in building your bankroll slowly and gradually.

 Decide on a set amount of money you will use for betting.
-This amount should be what you are okay with losing because betting can be unpredictable.
+You should be okay with losing this amount because betting can be unpredictable.
 Once you have picked your betting money, don't add more if you run out.

 Sometimes, not betting is the smartest move.
 Do your research and only bet when you are sure it's a good choice.
 Learning to skip bets is important for long-term success.